mspnp/aks-baseline/certificate-generation/README.md

-## Valid Certificate Generation for an Azure domain with your subdomain
+## Certificate Authority generation for an Azure domain with your subdomain

+Many times we need a CA certificate, and this kind of certificates cost money and you need to own your domain.
+In Azure there are services that do not support self-sign certificates, even though we are doing tests (Ex.
+Azure Front Door).
+In order to do some test on Azure, we can create valid CA certificates for free.
-This article allows you generate a valid Certificate Authority certificate for your subdomain inside Azure.
+This article allows you generate a CA certificate for your subdomain inside Azure.
 For example

 ```bash
 mysubdomain.eastus.cloudapp.azure.com
 ```

-It is based on [Let's Encrypt](https://letsencrypt.org/)
+It is based on [Let's Encrypt](https://letsencrypt.org/).
+Let's Encrypt is a non-profit certificate authority run by Internet Security Research Group (ISRG) that provides X.509 certificates for Transport Layer Security (TLS) encryption at no charge

 ## Prerequisites